Exceptional solutions. Your needs are as unique as you.

 Interestingly, the Government has made no mention of proposing to amend the definition of “spouse” on an intestacy so that common law spouses might also inherit where their deceased spouse did not made a Will, which several other Canadian jurisdictions have done.

-The Government also has not proposed to revoke beneficiary designations for retirement plans or life insurance policies on separation or divorce, a topic I wrote about in November 2020, “Beneficiary Designations on Separation and Divorce.”
+The Government also has not proposed to revoke beneficiary designations for retirement plans or life insurance policies on separation or divorce, a topic we wrote about in November 2020, “Beneficiary Designations on Separation and Divorce.”

 Change is a constant, and with the advent of the changes proposed to estate law in Ontario, it will remain important, and in some cases become even more important, to consider what updates are needed to your estate planning when major life changes occur.